Safe Environment Strategies: Visibility

 Home / Screening & Hiring / Assessing Risk in Screening and Hiring Requirements

 Your Youth-Serving Organization’s (YSO’s) hiring process should include basic screening measures for potential staff and volunteers through background checks and gathering information about their experience and intentions in working with children.
-Evaluating the nature of interactions between staff and children at your YSO will help you determine if additional screening requirements for potential staff and volunteers is necessary.
+Evaluating the nature of interactions between staff and children at your YSO will help you determine if additional screening requirements for potential staff and volunteers are necessary.

 To determine if additional screening is warranted: